 to use my likeness in a photo or video."

 Date

 still photograph or v video in connection with Roots of street) throughout the world perpetually.

 y to use my likene ss in a photo or video."

-• e ROE Program (i.e. Teacher, al, Education Assistant etc.)
+Relationship to the ROE Program (i.e. Teacher, Instructor, Principal, Education Assistant etc.)

 Email

 City/Province or S State/Country

 Grade Room #

 still photograph or v, television, and interpretent to use my likened and the state of the state